killshot13/mdEditor/styles/rules.md

 <a name="md047"></a>

-## MD047 - Files should end with a single newline character
+## `MD047` - Files should end with a single newline character

-Tags: blank_lines
+Tags: `blank_lines`

-Aliases: single-trailing-newline
+Aliases: `single-trailing-newline`

-Fixable: Most violations can be fixed by tooling
+Fixable: Some violations can be fixed by tooling

 This rule is triggered when there is not a single newline character at the end of a file.